abzanganeh/abzanganeh/README.md

 ## Professional Background

-I’ve led automation initiatives across web, mobile, and API platforms using Python, PyTest, Selenium, and Postman.
-My experience includes CI/CD integration with GitHub Actions and Jenkins, and testing ML-driven risk engines in identity security platforms.
-Prior to my technical career in the U.S., I held executive roles in fintech and manufacturing, where I applied econometric modeling and strategic planning to build and scale multimillion-dollar ventures.
+I’ve contributed to back-end systems, mobile SDKs, and ML-integrated platforms using Python, Java, and React.
+My experience includes CI/CD integration with GitHub Actions and Jenkins, and deploying ML-driven risk engines in identity security environments.
+Prior to my technical career in the U.S., I led strategic modeling and infrastructure planning for multimillion-dollar ventures in fintech and manufacturing.

 ## Career Timeline